joshf/Burden/README.markdown

 Features:
 ---------

-* Tasks can be added via CURL
+* Tasks can be added via cURL
-* Tasks can be marked as important to emphasise critical tasks
+* Tasks can be marked as important to highlight critical tasks
 * Tasks can have a blank due date
 * Overdue tasks are highlighted clearly
 * Tasks can be sorted into categories